sinkovit/VDJfinder/Notes.md

 ### D genes

-Appear to be missing two D genes, but easy explanation for at least one
+Appear to be missing two D genes (IGHD6-25 and IGHD3-16), but easliy explained

-* IGHD6-25, as occurs in IGH locus, does not have necessary conserved upstream heptamer cactgtg.
+* IGHD6-25: occurs in IGH locus, does not have necessary conserved upstream heptamer cactgtg.
 The three bases adjacent to the gene must match 'gtg' and heptamer appears as 'cacagt**c**

-* IGHD3-16
-* IGHD6-25
+* IGHD3-16: Criteria for matching heptamer and nonamer sequences too strict.
+Relaxins slightly find this gene, but also returns several spurious results.
+Using an overall score for up/downstream RSSs easily filters these out.